google/mlir-hs/README.md

      the install directory (CMAKE_INSTALL_PREFIX) then one needs to add this directory to PATH and LD_LIBRARY_PATH for the subsequent builds (e.g., `stack`) to find it.

-  4. Build and install MLIR.
+  4. [Build and install MLIR].
 Note that it uses the installation prefix specified in the previous step.
      ```bash
-     cd llvm-project/build && ninja install llvm-project/llvm/install
+     cmake --build llvm-project/build -t install
      ```

 ## Contributing